Thinking Too Much About Food?

 One last thing I want to mention here is that, if you are struggling with incessant food thoughts—just make sure that you are eating enough food.
 Everything I’ve said here assumes that the problem does not lie in current restriction.
 If you are restricting and you start nourishing yourself well, you’ll likely find that a lot of these food thoughts simply go away on their own.

 If you want extra guidance as you learn to develop a healthy relationship with exercise, food, and weight, here are some resources for additional support:

 Brain over Binge Course – Self-paced online lessons (plus an app) for only $18.99/month.
 Includes over 125 tracks to listen to that give you the information and answers you need as you end binge eating.

 Group Coaching – Get help from coach Julie and support from others who are overcoming this habit.
-Includes a forum that is open 24/7, group coaching calls, mindfulness resources, plus course access.
+Includes a forum that is open 24/7, weekly group coaching calls, mindfulness resources, plus course access.